 ITEMS IN AFP WITH KEYWORD:

-Screening for Primary Hypertension in Children and Adolescents: Recommendation Statement [U.S. Preventive Services Task Force]
+Screening for High Blood Pressure in Adults: Recommendation Statement [U.S. Preventive Services Task Force]

 The USPSTF recommends screening for high blood pressure in adults aged 18 years or older.

 Learn how to tell if elevated blood pressure during pregnancy is chronic hypertension, gestational hypertension, or preeclampsia; how to manage each of these conditions; and when labor should be induced.

 Treating mild hypertension over five years decreases the risk of stroke, cardiovascular (CV) death, and overall mortality in a small proportion of patients.